Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

         -line-height-big set to 1.8
     • Set the minimum height of line boxes in the body to line-height-base Does not need to pass w3c

+styles/9-style.css - Based on styles/8-style.css
+    • Style the anchor elements so the text isn’t decorated with anything Does not need to pass w3c